Kim Hee-ae: Early life

-Kim Hee-ae was born in Jeju Island, and her family later moved to Seoul.

-Kim was a freshman at Hyehwa Girls' High School when she was discovered by the younger sister of one of her teachers; she had been visiting the school by chance and worked for an advertising agency.
-This led to her first modeling job in a commercial for a school uniform brand in 1982.
+Kim Hee-ae was born in Seoul.
+Her father is from Hallim, Jeju City, Jeju Island.
+Kim was a freshman at Hyehwa Girls' High School when she was discovered by the younger sister of one of her teachers while visiting the school.
+This led to her first modeling job in a commercial for a school uniform brand in 1982, which marked her entertainment debut.
+She also appeared in Cheil Industries commercials that same year.